dpsnowden/diagrams/README.md

 Basic site building on Github using Jekyll (locally first) and also figure out a basic git pull workflow for suggesting changes correctly.
 Components include:

 - [Jekyll](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll) and running [Jekyll locally](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/testing-your-github-pages-site-locally-with-jekyll)
-- github-cli
-- More skill with VSCode as a development environment
-- Incorporating the C4 build process below into Github via actions
-- Figuring out a better local development workflow for VSCode preiews of workspace.dsl
-- Incorporating external markdown files into C4/Structurizr.
-- Using D2 as a way to develop less structured C4 diagrams to supplement (or mermaid?
-There are at least 2 existing mermaid plugins for VSCode)

 Build and serve the site from the local project directory ([from Jekyl quick start](https://jekyllrb.com/docs/):